rbaumgar/otelcol-demo-app/ServicePerformanceMonitoring.md

 ## Workaround

-When you want to use the Thanos-Querier in the OpenShift User Workload Monitoring you have to make some additinial changes to get access to the prometheus data of your project.
+When you want to use the Thanos-Querier in the OpenShift User Workload Monitoring you have to make some additional changes to get access to the Prometheus data of your project.

 - you have to present a authentication bearer to get access.
 - you need to add "namespace=" as query parameter.
 The bearer has to have at least view rights on the namespace.

-The newly SPM feature of Jaeger does not provide paramaters to set those requirments.
+The newly SPM feature of Jaeger does not provide paramaters to set those requirements.
 Two feature enhancment are created
 [spm additional query parameter required for prometheus](https://github.com/jaegertracing/jaeger/issues/4219) [spm bearer token required for prometheus](https://github.com/jaegertracing/jaeger/issues/4219)